-All the capabilities of standard CNAF are available for Fargate tasks.
+All the capabilities of standard WAAS are available for Fargate tasks.
 The only difference is that Fargate Defenders run as a reverse proxies to all other containers in the task.
-As such, when you set up CNAF for Fargate, you must specify the exposed external port where Fargate Defender can listen, and the port (not exposed to the Internet) where your web application listens.
-CNAF for Fargate forwards the filtered traffic to your application port - unless an attack is detected and you chose
+As such, when you set up WAAS for Fargate, you must specify the exposed external port where Fargate Defender can listen, and the port (not exposed to the Internet) where your web application listens.
+WAAS for Fargate forwards the filtered traffic to your application port - unless an attack is detected and you chose

-For more information on the type of attacks that Prisma Cloud detects and prevents, see Prisma Cloud CNAF.
+For more information on the type of attacks that Prisma Cloud detects and prevents, see Prisma Cloud WAAS.